adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 | `X` mixer, eq. $$(33)$$ | rows $$(1,1,1,1)$$, $$(1,-1,-1,1)$$, $$(-1,-1,1,1)$$, $$(1,-1,1,-1)$$; $$\mathcal{M}_X^{-1} = \tfrac{1}{4}\mathcal{M}_X^{T}$$ |
 | Motor command | $$\omega_i = \sqrt{F_i / k_f}$$, after clipping $$F_i$$ to $$[0, F_{max}]$$ |

-If there is one thing to carry away from all this, it is that thrust only ever points along one body axis, so every bit of horizontal motion has to be bought by tilting.
-The outer loop decides where to point, the inner loop points there, and the mixer splits the request across four rotors that can each only push one way.
+The thing to carry away is that thrust only ever points along one body axis, so horizontal motion has to be bought by tilting.
+The outer loop decides where the body $$z$$-axis should point.
+The inner loop gets it there, and the mixer splits that request across four rotors, none of which can pull.

 #### Note
 If you come across any errors, please let me know.
 I will be happy to fix it.